 Sometimes 3rd party apps or issues with an integration can edit the wrong records.
 If this happens with a few records, maybe it’s not a big deal.
 But what happens when it edits thousands, or millions, of Salesforce records?
 Without a backup and recovery strategy, the consequences of this can be catastrophic to the business.
+Properly researching and training users on any 3rd party apps your company decides to use can help prevent accidents from happening.
+In addition, having a backup and recovery strategy can put those records right back in case a problem occurs.

 Improper data mapping